Textbook Information

 You are responsible and expected to read the material on the course website, in the textbook, and the associated readings, and complete any assignments.
 You may work through this course at your own pace, however, at each stage, you should:

 NOTE: If you are planning to graduate this semester, please communicate your intent to graduate to your instructor.
 This will alert your instructor of the need to submit your final grade on time to meet the published graduation deadlines.
-For more information about graduation policies and deadlines, please see “Graduation” on the World Campus Student Policies Web site.
+For more information about graduation policies and deadlines, please see “Graduation” on the World Campus Student Center website.

 Course Objectives